Reforesting the Amazon

 This is an example of rewarding people for conservation instead of punishing them for causing deforestation—more stick than carrot, as Thompson puts it.
 “The control side only gets you so far.
 You want it to be win-win for everybody.”

 Whatever happens in the Amazon Basin will affect far more than just Brazil.
-The country is the world’s seventhlargest emitter of greenhouse gases, with just over 30 percent caused by deforestation in 2014.
+The country is the seventh largest emitter of greenhouse gases in the world, with just over 30 percent caused by deforestation in 2014.
 Now that Brazil has pledged to slow deforestation by 80 percent and reduce emissions by at least 36 percent by 2020, demonstrating change in places like São Félix and Paragominas is especially important: “If we are able to solve the situation there,” says Sztutman, “it would prove that deforestation is solvable anywhere.”

 Ranchers like Soares see themselves on the front lines of the effort.
 Gazing across his ranch—named Santa Victoria, he says, because finally gaining the land title was practically “a holy victory”—he sums up the situation with an allegory: “Once, when the forest caught on fire, the animals all rushed into the stream and cried, ‘What will we do now?’
 A hummingbird came and took a beak full of water and sprayed it into the fire.
 The animals said, ‘You’re crazy!
 You won’t put out the fire like that!’
 She said, ‘I’m doing my part.
 If we each throw some water, we’ll put it out.'